-Both devices are designed to improve free movement within a building by keeping fire doors open while closing the doors in the event of a fire to stop the spread of fire and smoke through the building.
+Both devices are designed to improve free movement within a building by keeping fire doors open.
+They will then allow the door to close in the event of a fire to stop the spread of fire and smoke through the building.
 Here is a short description of their principal function:

-Fire Door Holders (also called fire door retainers) are installed on fire doors that have already an overhead fire door closer installed.
-They hold the fire door open against the pressure of the closer and will release the fire door in case of a fire, allowing it to be closed.
+Fire Door Holders (also called fire door retainers) are installed on fire doors that already have an overhead fire door closer installed.
+They hold the fire door open against the pressure of the closer and will release the fire door in the event of a fire, allowing the door to close.

 Free-Swing Fire Door Closers are installed instead of normal overhead fire door closers.
-They exert no closing pressure on the door in normal operation, therefore allowing the fire door to swing freely, just like a normal door.
-In the event of a fire their function changes to that of anormal door closer, forcing the fire door shut.
+They exert no closing pressure on the door in normal operation, which allows the fire door to swing freely, just like a normal door.
+In the event of a fire, their function changes to that of anormal door closer, forcing the fire door to close.

 Most traditional fire door holders and free-swing door closers are connected to the fire alarm system by wire and receive their signal to close from the fire alarm panel.
 The Agrippa acoustic technology, however, is triggered by the acoustic sound of your smoke alarm or fire alarm system sirens.
 This is particularly helpful for premises without a fire alarm system and central panel, or where retrofitting a wired system would be problematic.

-Unlike other acoustic fire door holders and fire door closers, Geofire’s Agrippa devices listen to and then learn and recognise the sound of your particular fire alarm siren or smoke alarm, meaning that they won’t trigger your fire door to close if they hear other loud noises.
+Unlike other acoustic fire door holders and fire door closers, Geofire’s Agrippa devices listen to, and then learn and recognise the sound of your particular fire alarm siren or smoke alarm, meaning they are less likely to trigger your fire door to close if they hear other loud noises.
 This ground-breaking technology will therefore reduce the number of false door releases.

-Both the Agrippa fire door holders and the Agrippa free-swing door closers are wireless and very easy to install on existing or new fire doors.
-They are fitted to the top of the door in a discreet way and allow you to keep fire doors open legally and effectively giving you the flexibility you need to allow free movement within the building.
+Both the Agrippa Fire Door Holders and the Agrippa Free-Swing Door Closers are wireless and very easy to install on existing, or new, fire doors.
+They are fitted to the top of the door in a discreet way and allow you to keep fire doors open legally, effectively giving you the flexibility you need to allow free movement within the building.
 They enhance the accessibility for the disabled and improve ventilation.